Wiltshire Community Foundation subscribes to the following definition of open data:

 Wiltshire Community Foundation encourages others to access, use and discuss our open data.
 We strive towards a strong community and voluntary sector in Wiltshire and Swindon and more broadly across the UK, and value the contributions and insights that can be gleaned through use of data.

-The data sets below are the history of our grants made over the last 2 financial years.
+The data sets below are the history of our grants made over recent years.
 It is published to the 360 Giving Standard.
 Grants data published by Wiltshire Community Foundation is licensed under a Creative Commons Attribution - Sharealike 4.0 International License.